 What type of termite causes the most damage in North Carolina?

 North Carolina is home to three types of termites: Subterranean, Drywood, and Dampwood.
 All homes are at risk of termite damage.
-But the Subterranean termites cause the most damage to North Carolina homes.
+But the Subterranean termites cause the most damage to NC homes.

 How bad are termites in North Carolina?